The anti-Ramsey threshold of complete graphs: Proof of Theorem for

-In the inductive colouring strategy for Lemma~\ref{lemma:stages}, the induction step will be from $G_v$ to~$G$.
+In the inductive colouring strategy for Lemma~\ref{lemma:stages}, the induction step will assume a colouring of $G_v$ that does not contain a rainbow copy of $K_k$ and produce a colouring of~$G$ with the same property.
 The following simple fact provides useful information about the structure of $G_v$.

-\begin{fact} Let $k\geq 5$ and let $G$ be a graph on at least $k+1$ vertices with $m(G) < (k+1)/2$ such that all vertices and edges of $G$ are contained in a $K_k$.
+\begin{fact} Let $k\geq 5$ and let $G$ be a graph on at least $k+1$ vertices with $m(G) < (k+1)/2$ such that all vertices and edges of $G$ are contained in a copy of $K_k$.
 Let $v$ be a vertex of minimum degree in $G$.
-Then the following hold: \begin{enumerate}[label=\rom] \item If $v(G_v) \le k$ then $G_v$ is a $K_k$; \item $v(R(v)) \leq k-1$. \end{enumerate} \end{fact} \begin{proof} First suppose that $v(R(v))=k+1$.
+Then the following hold: \begin{enumerate}[label=\rom] \item If $|G_v| \le k$ then $G_v$ is isomorphic to $K_k$; \item $|R(v)| \leq k-1$. \end{enumerate} \end{fact} \begin{proof} First suppose that $|R(v)|=k+1$.
 Thus, since $d(v)\leq k$ (recall that $v$ is a vertex of minimum degree), we know that $v$ has exactly $k$ neighbours.
 A clique $K_k$ on $N(v)$ would contradict the definition of $R(v)$ so there is a non-edge in $R(v)$, say between vertices $u$ and $w$.
 Since $w$ has degree at least $k$, there is an edge $\{w,z\}$ between $w$ and a vertex $z$ outside of $N(v)$.
-However, $\{w,z\}$ is also contained in a $K_k$, so $w$ cannot be in $R(v)$, a contradiction, so $v(R(v)) \leq k$.
+However, $\{w,z\}$ is also contained in a $K_k$, so $w$ cannot be in $R(v)$, a contradiction, so $|R(v)| \leq k$.

 For item~\ref{fact:b_v-1}, it is enough to show that any vertex that is contained in $G_v$ is contained in a $K_k$.
-Since $v(G)\geq k+1$ and at most $k$ vertices are removed, at least one vertex is left and if $G_v$ contains at most $k$ vertices, it is actually a $K_k$.
+Since $|G|\geq k+1$ and at most $k$ vertices are removed, at least one vertex is left.
+This vertex is contained in a copy of $K_k$ that $v$ is not contained in and, therefore, no vertex of this copy is in $R(v)$.
+If $G_v$ contains at most $k$ vertices, then it is actually isomorphic to $K_k$.

-For item~\ref{fact:b_v-2}, suppose for a contradiction that $v(R(v))=k$.
+For item~\ref{fact:b_v-2}, suppose for a contradiction that $|R(v)|=k$.
 Then, since $d(v)\leq k$, no vertex in $R(v)$ has neighbours outside of $R(v)$.
-If $d(v)=k-1$, then $G$ is a $K_k$, a contradiction with the fact that $v(G)\geq k+1$.
-If $d(v)=k$, then since all vertices in $R(v)$ have degree at least $k$, the neighbourhood of $v$ induces a $K_k$, contradicting the assumption that $v(R(v))=k$.
-Therefore, $v(R(v))\leq k-1$. \end{proof}
+If $d(v)=k-1$, then $G$ is a $K_k$, a contradiction with the fact that $|G|\geq k+1$.
+If $d(v)=k$, then since all vertices in $R(v)$ have degree at least $k$, the neighbourhood of $v$ induces a $K_k$, contradicting the assumption that $|R(v)|=k$.
+Therefore, $|R(v)|\leq k-1$. \end{proof}